Review: TENNESSEE GOTHIC (2019)

 I came to review Jeff Wedding’s Tennessee Gothic in a slightly odd way.
 I had a link to the trailer sent to me on Twitter.
 Even odder I actually logged onto Twitter and saw it.
-When I responded favorably, I was offered a screener.
+When I responded favourably, I was offered a screener.
 I guess Twitter isn’t totally worthless after all, because Tennessee Gothic is an unexpected treat.

 Tennessee Gothic gets off to a fast start with a couple of big ugly rednecks pouring gasoline on a bound woman who we will later find out is named Sylvia (Jackie Kelly, In Memory Of).
 When one of them decides to add rape to the night’s activities it gives her the chance she needs to break loose and kill them both.

 She passes out by the side of the road where she’s found by Paw (Victor Hollingsworth).
 He brings her back to the farm he shares with his son Caleb (William Ryan Watson, The Dooms Chapel Horror).
 Since she has no place else to go Paw offers her a place at the farm.
 She’s soon helping with the chores and joining Caleb in the hayloft.
 And seducing Paw just for good measure.

 When the Reverend Simms (Wynn Reichert, The Alpha Test) and his wife (Christine Poythress) turn up for a visit suspicions are raised that Sylvia might not be who, or what she claims.
 The Reverend can be distracted, his wife not so much.
 However, when Ronnie (Jason Christ, Ratline, Deadwood Park) the brother of one of the would-be rapists turns up a sequence of events begins.
 One leading up to a deadly, and shocking conclusion.

 The trailer for Tennessee Gothic makes it look like a cross between a 1970s hillbilly sex comedy and a vampire film.
 It isn’t either of those.
 There is humour, but not nearly as much as it would appear.
-The film plays reasonably serious a lot of the time.
+The film plays reasonably seriously a lot of the time.